-Some of us get right out of bed and then prepare for our exercise routines, for others, it’s a challenge.
+While some of us get right out of bed and prepare for our exercise routines, for others, it’s a challenge.

 If you find yourself lacking in that critical component of exercise — motivation — consider this: According to the American Heart Association, the recommended amount of moderate exercise per week is 150 minutes.
-That is 30 minutes a day, 5 days a week.
+That is 30 minutes a day, five days a week.

 But how does that compare to someone who doesn’t exercise?
 Or better yet, to someone who exercises more?